 Proposals objecting to the new rateable values should be made on the specified form (R20A), which is available from the RVD or the Home Affairs Enquiry Centres of the Home Affairs Department.
 Completed forms should reach the RVD by post or by hand between March 22 and May 31.
 The public may also lodge a proposal by submitting an electronic form (e-R20A) using the Electronic Submission of Forms service provided on the department's website.

 "Proposals received after May 31 or served by other modes including facsimile transmission will not be accepted," a department spokesman said.

-In the 2020-21 Budget Speech, the Financial Secretary announced the waiving of rates for four quarters of 2020-21, subject to a ceiling of $1,500 per quarter for each domestic rateable tenement.
-For each non-domestic rateable tenement, the ceiling will be $5,000 per quarter for the first two quarters, and $1,500 per quarter for the following two quarters.
+In the 2021-22 Budget Speech, the Financial Secretary announced the waiving of rates for four quarters of 2021-22.
+For each domestic rateable tenement, the concession ceiling will be $1,500 per quarter for the first two quarters, and $1,000 per quarter for the remaining two quarters.
+For each non-domestic rateable tenement, the concession ceiling will be $5,000 per quarter for the first two quarters, and $2,000 per quarter for the remaining two quarters.

 To enhance valuation transparency, rates and rent payers of assessed private residential properties (excluding village houses) may obtain information on the saleable area and age of their properties free of charge through the PIO by making use of the Assessment Number and the PIO Enquiry Code printed on the Rates and Government Rent Demand.